 SL Newser: How did you find out about Second Life™?

-SL Newser: What are your fondest memories of the early days?
+SL Newser: What kept you logging back in during the early days?

 SL Newser: What are your funniest memories of the early days?